-Wikileaks founder Julian Assange's extradition hearing has opened in a London court.
+Wikileaks founder Julian Assange's extradition to the US has been blocked by a UK judge.

 The US says he is guilty of hacking into and publishing US military databases, but he says the case is politically motivated.

 So, what is extradition and how does it work?

 Assange is accused of conspiring to hack into US military databases to acquire sensitive secret information, which was then published on the Wikileaks website.

 He says the information exposed abuses by the US military.
 US prosecutors say the leaks of classified material endangered lives, and so the US decided to seek his extradition from the UK, where he is currently in prison.